Church history can be a journey through doctrinal

 horrors they had witnessed of the Armenian Genocide

-1919 - The Union Version of Chinese Bible translation was published.
-Nazarenes entered
+1919 - The Union Version of the Chinese Bible was published.
+Nazarenes entered South

-1920 - Baptist Mid-Missions formed.
+1920 - Baptist Mid-Missions was formed.
 Church of the Nazarene entered Syria

-1921 - Founding of International Missionary Council (IMC).
+1921 - Founding of the International Missionary Council (IMC).
 Norwegian Mission Council

 1922 - Nazarenes entered Mozambique